Judgment (video game): Localization

 Unlike the Yakuza series, the studio decided to give Judgment an English dub, which was conceived following the release of Yakuza 0.
 Since the games in the Yakuza series were almost always released with only Japanese audio, Sega thought it might not fit the tone to give Yakuza 6 an English dub.
 So, Sega believed that Judgment would be a better choice as the studio's first English dub localization, as it could attract newcomers to the series.
 Sega announced that other languages would follow.
 The dub was released as a response to increased fan demand, hence there was a short timeframe before its release.
 The staff stated that the game's Western version would be identical to the Japanese version.
 Scott Strichart, the localization producer for the Yakuza series, ordered the Western release to have two subtitle tracks: one with Japanese audio and English subtitles matching the Japanese translation, and the other with subtitles matching the English dub.
 There were also localizations with French, German, Italian, and Spanish subtitles designed for the Japanese audio, regardless of the selected voice language.
-The remastered version has dual audio and nine subtitle languages—the previous five languages, as well as Japanese, Traditional Chinese, Simplified Chinese, and Korean.
+The remastered version has dual audio and nine subtitle and text languages—the previous five languages, as well as Japanese, Simplified Chinese (a new localized language first introduced in Yakuza: Like a Dragon International), Traditional Chinese, and Korean.
 The developers believed they had managed to make the dubbed Yagami identical to the Japanese version in terms of characterization, despite having different words in the translation.
 Following the changes, the staff made revisions to the character's facial animations to fit the lip-syncing.
 In scripting, Strichart insisted that the English actors keep using Japanese honorifics to retain the Japanese cast's impact.
 A game demo became available in August 2019 for English-speaking regions.